gide100/jenkins-101/README.md

 # jenkins-101
-Tutorial for jenkins, with some changes as it was make in 2022
+Tutorial for jenkins, with some changes as it was made in 2022

 ## YouTube Link
 For the full 1 hour course watch on youtube: